 About the Expert

-Gordon M. Goldstein is an adjunct senior fellow at the Council on Foreign Relations.
+Gordon M. Goldstein is an adjunct senior fellow at the Council on Foreign Relations (CFR).
 He is also a managing director at Silver Lake, the world’s largest investment firm in the global technology industry.
-Goldstein represented Silver Lake as a member of the U.S. delegation to the World Conference on International Telecommunications convened in 2012 in the United Arab Emirates and also served on the American delegation to the UN International Telecommunication Union Plenipotentiary Conference in South Korea in 2014.
+Goldstein represented Silver Lake as a member of the U.S. delegation to the 2012 World Conference on International Telecommunications in the United Arab Emirates and also served on the American delegation to the 2014 UN International Telecommunication Union Plenipotentiary Conference in South Korea.

-Goldstein has appeared on the ABC, CNN, MSNBC, and BBC, and his articles, op-eds and book review essays have appeared in the New York Times, Wall Street Journal, Washington Post, Financial Times, Atlantic, Newsweek, Politico, Foreign Policy, and the Spanish-language newspaper El Pais, for which he is a contributing commentator on the global technology industry, the internet, and cybersecurity.
-Goldstein is a graduate of Phillips Academy Andover, and Columbia University, where he was an international fellow and was awarded a BA and MIA through the combined degree program of Columbia College and the School of International and Public Affairs, as well as MPhil and PhD degrees in political science and international relations.
-He continues his affiliation with the university as a nonresident fellow of Columbia Law School's Roger Hertog Program on Law and National Security and as a member of the advisory board for the Columbia University School of International and Public Affairs.
+Goldstein is a graduate of Phillips Academy Andover and Columbia University, where he was an international fellow and was awarded a BA and MIA through the combined degree program of Columbia College and the School of International and Public Affairs.
+He earned his as well as MPhil and PhD in political science and international relations at Columbia.
+He continues his affiliation with the university as a nonresident fellow of Columbia Law School's Roger Hertog Program on Law and National Security.
+He is a member of the advisory board for the Columbia University School of International and Public Affairs.

 - Columbia Law School, Program on National Security Law, nonresident fellow

 - Columbia University, School of International and Public Affairs, advisory board member